 Anybody letting (or selling) a property requires an EPC.

 The particular relevance in Scotland is down to the Scottish Government being committed to ensuring that everyone in Scotland lives in a warm home that is affordable to heat, and it has therefore set minimum energy efficiency standards in the private rented sector to support this goal.

 Properties let (or sold) after 4 January 2009 should already have an EPC.
 You can find EPCs on the Scottish EPC Register: www.scottishepcregister.org.uk

 If you got a Home Report when you bought the property, you can also find a copy of the EPC in that report.

 What if my property doesn’t meet the standards?

-Landlords who don’t comply with the EPC requirements could find themselves with civil fines issued by the local authority.
+Landlords who don’t comply with the EPC requirements in Scotland could find themselves with civil fines issued by the local authority.

 How much will it cost me to bring my property up to the standard requirements?

 This will depend entirely on the specifics of the property and how much of an improvement is required.

 Home Energy Scotland offer free and impartial advice, as well as estimated costs: https://www.homeenergyscotland.org/